 OTHER QUICK AND EASY SALADS YOU MAY ENJOY

-Since I try to eat salad several times a week, and even at least once a day, I like to mix it up.
-Meal prep and planning ahead, for instance, makes it easy for me to buy similar ingredients, but mix up how I use them in my salads and entrees.
+Since I try to eat salad several times a week, I like to mix it up even at least once a day.
+Meal prep and planning ahead, for instance, makes it easy for me to buy similar ingredients but mix up how I use them in my salads and entrees.

 For this reason, you may enjoy these vegan salads as well.